Mighty Fine

-Mighty Fine is a 2012 American comedy-drama film written and directed by Debbie Goodstein-Rosenfeld, starring Chazz Palminteri, Andie MacDowell, Jodelle Ferland, and Rainey Qualley.
+Mighty Fine is a 2012 American comedy drama film written and directed by Debbie Goodstein-Rosenfeld, starring Chazz Palminteri, Andie MacDowell, Jodelle Ferland, and Rainey Qualley.
 It was given a limited theatrical release in the United States on May 25, 2012, by Adopt Films.

 Synopsis

-In 1974, Joe Fine, a Jewish-American businessman from Brooklyn, New York, moves his wife Stella and his two daughters, Natalie and Maddie to New Orleans, Louisiana, where he has relocated his textile factory, in order to try to save it due to the decline of the textile industry.
+In 1974, Joe Fine, a Jewish-American businessman from Brooklyn, New York, moves his wife Stella; his two daughters, Natalie and Maddie; and his textile factory in order to try to save it due to the decline of the textile industry.
 The cost of living is lower in the South and he can avoid travel, but he proceeds to live beyond his means including large extravagances.
-When a big investor decides to pull out of the deal, he takes a loan from the local mob.
-Joe has always suffered from anger management issues, but now stress is leading to depression and emotionally lashing out at his wife and daughters.
-He sees a psychologist upon his wife's urging, but he assures him that he is fine and his wife must be unduly concerned, because she is a Holocaust survivor.
-However, after he attempts to commit suicide, his wife pushes the panic button that Joe himself had installed, the police come and send him to a psychiatric hospital to deal with his anxiety disorder.
-Meanwhile, his younger daughter Natalie, who is the narrator of the story and suffers from a fear of public speaking, slowly learns to move on, and wins a US$500-poetry competition sponsored by the Campbell Soup Company.
+When a big investor decides to pull out of the deal, Joe takes a loan from the local mob.
+He has always suffered from anger management issues, but now stress is leading to depression and he lashes out at his wife and daughters.
+He sees a psychologist upon his wife's urging, but the doctor assures him that he is fine and his wife must be unduly concerned, because she is a Holocaust survivor.
+However, after he attempts to commit suicide, his wife pushes the panic button which Joe himself had installed.
+The police come and remand him to a psychiatric hospital to deal with his anxiety disorder.
+Meanwhile, his younger daughter Natalie, who is the narrator of the story and suffers from a fear of public speaking, slowly learns to move on and wins a $500 poetry competition sponsored by the Campbell Soup Company.
 Eventually, she sees her father again when he has recovered from stress.

 Critical reception

 The film received a rating of 18% on Rotten Tomatoes.
-The Hollywood Reporter gave a scathing review, suggesting it stood "a slim chance of carving out much of a niche from an anticipated Memorial Day weekend limited release."
+The Hollywood Reporter gave it a scathing review, suggesting it stood "a slim chance of carving out much of a niche from an anticipated Memorial Day weekend limited release."
 The Los Angeles Times published a similarly bad review, commenting that Andie MacDowell seemed "so constricted by her awkward Polish accent and timid persona that she tends to disappear in front of us."
-Stephen Holden of The New York Times gave the film a positive review, writing, calling it an "incisive portrait of an insecure, manic-depressive tyrant that Mr. Palminteri makes entirely believable."
+Stephen Holden of The New York Times gave the film a positive review, saying that it is an "incisive portrait of an insecure, manic-depressive tyrant that Mr. Palminteri makes entirely believable."